manojsamanta/bare-bones-stripe/README.md

 ### Webhook Interactions

+The following webhooks were activated, when we created a customer and subscribed him to a metered plan.

 |Result   | Action                  | Event ID                     | Time                  |
 |---------|-------------------------|------------------------------|-----------------------|
 | Succeeded | payment_method.attached | evt_1Ivv7KGlbTd7l4KBZXlJJdXK | May 27,  7:08 PM |